lapatel22/ChIP-wrangler-repo/README.md

 `git clone https://github.com/lapatel22/ChIP-wrangler-repo.git`

 This will download the local python scripts used for this analysis.
-To run each function separately see section [Running each function separately](#Running-each-function-separately)
+To run each function separately see section [Running functions separately](#Running-functions-separately)

 The `chip_wranlger_env.yml` file is included for conda installation, to  help handle dependencies.